reapit/foundations/packages/login-with-reapit/README.md

 # Login With Reapit

-A button component for logging in via reapit
+A button component for logging in with reapit-connect-session.

 ## Install